sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 **The idea is to define a threshold.
 I suggest 256 or 512.
 Defining a threshold promotes quality control.**

-**Another observation is when you follow 1000 or 2000s of people with a low follower count (Following : Follower ratio is important)**
+Another observation is when you follow 1000 or 2000s of people with a low follower count (Following : Follower ratio is important)
-**, I sense that you do not care a lot about your SNR.** You are also less likely to interact with me too because I will appear lesser in your timeline (exception being you already interact with me).
+, **I sense that you do not care a lot about your SNR.** You are less likely to interact with me too because I will appear lesser in your timeline (exception being you already interact with me).
 You can draw some more corollaries via this.

 ### Timeline curation, creative and analytical elimination

-When you join the platform or if you are about to follow people, I suggest to aggressively follow people based on your interests till you reach say 75% of the threshold; leave some space for mutuals/follow backs.
+When you join the platform (or if you are yet to follow people), I suggest to aggressively based on your interests till you reach say 75% of the threshold; leave some space for mutuals/follow backs.

-> Understand that this is a discovery process.
+> This is a discovery process.
 This is best performed by the creative brain or when your analytical brain is not active (yeah, I know this sounds a hand-wavy but ok).
 You write first, then you edit.
 Following aggressively is to write the draft first.
 >

 When you scroll and read tweets, you can unfollow non-mutuals based on whether you don’t like / despise their tweets.
 Mostly based on the vibes, feels and instinct. → **creative process**